SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_joystick/readme.md

 1. Compile and run the application.
 2. Connect GPIO_26 [P36] (Joystick pin) to ULP_GPIO_1 [P16] for ADC channel input voltage.
+3. If the channel instance has changed, the ADC channel input pin will also change.
+Verify the pin that is configured on the channel configuration.
-3. Press the Joystick on WPK at any direction (Center, North/Up, South/Down, East/Right, West/Left).
+4. Press the Joystick on WPK at any direction (Center, North/Up, South/Down, East/Right, West/Left).
-4. The application should print the pressed position/direction of joystick in console.
+5. The application should print the pressed position/direction of joystick in console.
-5. After successful program execution the prints in serial console looks as shown below.
+6. After successful program execution the prints in serial console looks as shown below.

     ![Figure: Introduction](resources/readme/output.png)

 > **Note:**
 >